 - Season the fish with olive oil and place skin side down on the plank

 - Grill for about 20 minutes for a large piece of salmon and 12-15 for a smaller fillet.
 Aim for an internal temperature of about 135˚F

-How long do you grill Salmon on a cedar plank?
+How long to grill Salmon on a cedar plank?

 The amount of time your salmon is on the grill depends on the size and thickness of your fillet.
 We have had the best results with a larger piece, that you cut later, but if you only have smaller fillets on hand just cook for a shorter amount of time.
 A full large piece of salmon will take about 20-minutes.
 Single pieces will take about 15-minutes.